-The Sapphire Preferred and Sapphire Reserve sign-up bonuses are only available to new cardholders who have not received a new cardmember bonus for any Sapphire card in the past 48 months.
+The Sapphire Preferred and Sapphire Reserve sign-up bonuses are available only to new cardholders who have not received a new cardmember bonus for any Sapphire card in the past 48 months.
 Also, Chase only allows you to own one Sapphire card at a time, so you are not eligible for the bonus if you are already a Sapphire cardholder.
-Of course, you have to qualify for the cards first, which means you have to have a credit score in the excellent range (at least 750).
+Of course, you have to qualify for the cards first, which means you need a credit score in the excellent range (at least 750).

 Chase has come down hard recently on applicants who open many accounts at once.
 Though it’s not an official policy, Chase appears to be enforcing a “5/24” rule on new credit card applications.
-What this means is – if you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase) – your application will likely be denied.
+If you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase), your application will likely be denied.
 The rule seems to apply to any credit card account that shows up on your credit report, including co-branded store cards and authorized user accounts.
 (On the plus side, business credit cards that don’t report to your personal credit report do not affect your chances of being approved.)

 Best way to use the Chase Sapphire cards’ sign-up bonus

-The Chase Sapphire Preferred and Sapphire Reserve cards are flexible point cards that offer a wide array of options for redeeming or transferring your points.
-You can redeem points as statement credits, direct deposits into a bank account, for gift cards or travel or to purchase merchandise through Amazon.com or the Chase Pay app.
+The Chase Sapphire Preferred and Sapphire Reserve are flexible point cards that offer a wide array of options for redeeming or transferring your points.
+You can redeem points as statement credits, direct deposits into a bank account, gift cards or travel, or purchase merchandise through Amazon.com or the Chase Pay app.